atingupta2006/oci-sre-dec-25/docs/Day-2/03-Alarms-and-Notifications/hands-on.md

 In this lab you learned how to:

-* Monitor the Compute VM hosting the Class Enrollment Application
+* Monitor the Compute VM hosting the BharatMart Application
 * Create a CPU alarm using default OCI metrics
 * Configure an email notification channel via Topics and Subscriptions
 * Attach notifications to the alarm